JustKiddingCode/apvel/README.md

 For each organisation there is this file structure:

-REPORT/ORGANISATION/PUBLISHED/
+REPORT/PUBLISHED/ORGANISATION/
-REPORT/ORGANISATION/UNPUBLISHED/
+REPORT/UNPUBLISHED/ORGANISATION/

-if a published report is requested it is first converted to html and then saved in FILE.md.html (uses same file name) UNPUBLISHED folders should have an .htaccess file to exclude users
+If a published report is requested it is first converted to html and then saved in FILE.md.html (uses same file name) UNPUBLISHED folders should have an .htaccess file to exclude users

 It is possible to create git submodules for each group